yunijeong5/FireDronesRL/README.md

 ## Extending the Project

-Here are some additional considerations that can be incoorporated to create more realistic dynamics:
+Here are some additional considerations that can be incorporated to create more realistic dynamics:

 -   Total amount of water each drone can spray is less than or equal to its water capacity
 -   Drones must replenish its battery and water
 -   Ensure safety distance between fire and drones
 -   Add environmental factors (e.g. wind affects fire spread direction)
--   Extendable map with custom grid size
 -   etc.

 ## Useful Tutorials